mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - "High river levels this morning may lead to flooding.

-Flooding remains possible overnight on 10 December 2025.
+Flooding remains possible through the day on 11 December 2025.

-Flooding of low lying land and roads is expected to continue along many parts of the River Thames between Lechlade and Eynsham.The forecast is for a predominantly dry night with the possibility of isolated showers.
-River levels are expected to continue rising slowly overnight as water moves downstream.
+Flooding of low lying land and roads is expected to continue along many parts of the River Thames between Lechlade and Eynsham.
+The forecast is for a predominantly dry day with the possibility of isolated showers.
+River levels are expected to continue rising slowly through today between Radcot and Eynsham as water moves downstream.
+Further upstream of Radcot, levels are slowly falling.
+River levels are expected to remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 09:00 11 December 2025 or as the situation changes."
+This message will be updated by 19:00 11 December 2025 or as the situation changes."

 - Warning no longer in force: Severn estuary from Gloucester to Sharpness
 - There is no longer a threat of flooding, though standing water and debris may still remain.